Working with Geometry

 The Vertex, Linedef and Sector tools have a diverse set of functionality, so make sure to read their documentation.
 You can, for example, create new standalone vertices with the vertex tool by holding Shift and clicking in the grid.

 Using each tool you can select and drag the corresponding geometry, both in 2D and 3D.
-In 3D camera views you have a small gizmo helper at the bottom right of the viewport to control in which plane you are dragging the geometry:
+In GEOM, 3D camera views show a small gizmo helper at the bottom right of the viewport to control in which plane you are dragging the geometry:

 Press Delete to remove the currently selected geometry.